-For competitions involving highly skilled players, a Term of Competition may be introduced requiring players to use a driver which is included on this List.
-This Term is an additional requirement for these players, which means that, not only must their clubs conform to the Equipment Rules, but the model and loft must also be included on the List of Conforming Driver Heads.
-This Term is not recommended for use at other levels of golf.
+For competitions involving highly skilled players, a Model Local Rule may be introduced requiring players to use a driver which is included on this List.
+This Local Rule is an additional requirement for these players, which means that, not only must their clubs conform to the Equipment Rules, but the model and loft must also be included on the List of Conforming Driver Heads.
+This Local Rule is not recommended for use at other levels of golf.
 However, it is the player’s responsibility to ensure that his or her driver conforms to the Equipment Rules if it is not on the List.

 As well as meeting the requirements of clause (i) in the above Rule, clubs are also tested for compliance to clause (ii) using the Pendulum at points on the face other than at the centre and, depending on the results, other tests may be carried out.
 Any club which is found to include a feature that is designed to act like a spring, independent of the level of flexibility achieved by the design, could be ruled non-conforming.